Windows Logon plug-in

 - Windows Server 2019 (64-bit)

-Specific usage requirements and caveats apply when running the plug-in on Windows Server 2012R2:
+Specific usage requirements and caveats apply when running the plugin on Windows Server 2012R2:

 - For Windows Server 2012R2 console login, the user needs to enter their username and password in a single field on the lock screen to log in for the first time.